grange85/ahfow-www/_posts/2019/2019-01-01-review-of-the-year-2018.md

 Another track from the Dean vs. Cheval Sombre album gets the video treatment - The Bend in the River is directed by Matthew Buzzell.

-{% aavid "H9BHQJVKqMs" "Dean Wareham vs. Cheval Sombre - The Bend in the River" %}
+{% ahfowvideo "H9BHQJVKqMs" "Dean Wareham vs. Cheval Sombre - The Bend in the River" %}